Skip to main content

 Star counts rounded from GitHub, July 2026.

 Verified July 2026 against both repositories.
-Refresh when a project ships.
+Refresh when a project releases a new version.

 The split that decides it

 Uptime Kuma is a dashboard you click: add a monitor, pick a type, wire a notification, all stored in its database.
-Gatus refuses the mouse: every endpoint is YAML in version control, the web UI is read-only, and a change means a config redeploy.
+Gatus has no editing UI: every endpoint is YAML in version control, the web UI is read-only, and a change means a config redeploy.
 Neither is wrong.
 One fits a homelab and a person who thinks in browsers; the other fits an engineer who thinks in Git and wants monitoring reviewed like code.

 What each does well

-Kuma wins on reach: around forty monitor types including databases, MQTT, SNMP and a real browser check, roughly ninety-five notification services, 20-second intervals, and the biggest community in the category.
-Gatus wins on discipline: eleven endpoint protocols including gRPC, SSH, WebSocket and UDP, a condition language that asserts on status, response time, JSON body paths and certificate expiry, multi-step suites, and a tiny static Go binary that can even run without a database.
+Kuma wins on reach: 31 monitor types including databases, MQTT, SNMP and a real browser check, 94 notification services, one-second intervals since the 2.x line, and the biggest community in the category.
+Gatus wins on discipline: eleven endpoint protocols including gRPC, SSH, WebSocket and UDP, a condition language that asserts on status, response time, JSON body paths, certificate expiry and domain expiry, and a tiny static Go binary that can even run without a database.

 What neither gives you

 A customer-facing status page with subscribers, and a team.
 Kuma's status pages are real but nobody can subscribe to them, and the whole app is one shared login.
-Gatus's dashboard doubles as its status page: fine for an ops wall, not something you point customers at, and its access control is one basic-auth or OIDC gate.
-Both check from a single vantage point unless you assemble more instances yourself.
+Gatus's dashboard doubles as its status page: fine for an internal dashboard, not something you show customers, and its access control is one basic-auth or OIDC gate.
+Both check from wherever you run them, unless you set up more instances yourself or use Kuma's Globalping monitor type.

 Where Uptimepage fits

 If the YAML-versus-clicks debate ends with 'actually we need customers to see a status page and teammates to have accounts', that is the gap Uptimepage fills.
-Checks over HTTP, TCP, DNS, TLS and ping, configured in the UI or declared with the Terraform provider and REST API, organizations with roles, multi-region probes you can run yourself, and a branded status page with email and webhook subscribers where incidents open automatically.
+Checks over HTTP, TCP, DNS, TLS, domain, ping, heartbeat and flow, configured in the UI or declared with the Terraform provider and REST API, organizations with roles, multi-region probes you can run yourself, and a branded status page with email and webhook subscribers where incidents open automatically.
 One binary, hosted free or AGPL self-hosted.

 FAQ